rasoul119560/LGKAT/README.md

 This is our implementation for the following paper:

->Rasoul Hassanzadeh, Vahid Majidneghad, Ali Farzan, Bahman Arasteh
+>Rasoul Hassanzadeh, Vahid Majidneghad, Bahman Arasteh

 Corresponding Author: Vahid Majidneghad (vahid.majidnezhad at iau.ac.ir)